IgorSadoune/algorithmic-collusion-and-the-minimum-price-markov-game/README.md

   - `"ucb"`: Upper Confidence Bound agents

 ## Logs and metrics
-Upon execution of the experiments, log files will be created in the `logs/` directory for debugging support.
+If not existing, the `logs/` and `metrics/` directories will be created automatically upon execution of at least one experiment.
+Each experiment is associated with a `.log` file in the `logs/` directory for debugging support.
 The file naming convention follows:

 ```
 mappo_5_05.log
 ```

 where `"mappo"` indicates the agent class, `"5"` represents the number of agents (the value used for `--num_agents`), and `"05"` refers to the value `0.5` for the level of heterogeneity.

-Similarly, JSON files storing the various training and evaluation metrics will be created under the `metrics/` directory, using a similar naming convention:
+Similarly, JSON files storing the various training and evaluation metrics will be created upon execution of the experiments under the `metrics/` directory, using a similar naming convention:

 ```
 mappo_5_05.json
 ```

-If not existing, the `logs/` and `metrics/` directories will be created automatically.
 If a `.log` or `.json` file already exists before the execution of its associated experiment, it will be replaced if the experiment is executed again.
 When all experiments are executed at once, all the corresponding `.log` and `.json` files are created.

 # License